 The difference between cellular data and Wi-Fi is that cellular data is transmitted over your cell phone network (think AT&T, T-Mobile, Verizon, and Sprint), whereas Wi-Fi data is over a wireless Internet network, such as what you would have when using Starbucks Wi-Fi.

-Getting a Local SIM Card
+Local SIM Card

 What Is the Difference Between a Local SIM Card and a Regular SIM Card?